-In Minnesota, divorce is called a “dissolution of marriage.”
-In both Minnesota and Wisconsin, a divorce ends the marital relationship between two spouses and takes care of the related issues of child custody, parenting time, spousal maintenance (formerly known as alimony) and property division.
+In Minnesota, divorce is also called a “dissolution of marriage.”
+A divorce ends the marital relationship between two spouses and decides the related issues of child custody, parenting time, spousal maintenance (formerly known as alimony) child support, and property division.

 Divorce & Spousal Maintenance Frequently Asked Questions

-Minnesota law does not provide a cut-and-dried method of determining spousal maintenance in a divorce case.
-It simply lays out the multifactorial process the court goes through during any spousal maintenance decision.
-The core concept of spousal maintenance (alimony) has to do with the need or ability to keep a certain standard of living following divorce.
-When you consult with Lallemont Law, LLC, Angela will go over your unique situation and the statutory factors with you.
+Minnesota law does not provide a cut-and-dry method of determining spousal maintenance in a divorce case.
+It simply lays out the multifactor process the court uses during any spousal maintenance case.

 Other unique questions that Angela can help you answer about spousal maintenance include:

-- Does the length of our marriage (or our ages) determine how much support I will pay or receive?
+- Does the length of my marriage determine how much support I will pay or receive?

-- Should I be looking for work?
+- I do not work, do I need to find a job?
+Should I be looking for work?
 What is appropriate employment for me and/or my spouse?

 - Will I have to move?
 Can I keep my house?

-- Can it be proven that my spouse requires ongoing financial support?
+- How can my spouse prove he/she requires ongoing financial support?